delvtech/drift/README.md

 # Drift

+**Effortless Ethereum Development Across Web3 Libraries**

+Write Ethereum smart contract interactions once with Drift and run them anywhere.
+Seamlessly support multiple web3 libraries like ethers.js, viem, and more—without getting locked into a single provider or rewriting code.

-**Write once, run anywhere:** Drift lets you write a single implementation for interacting with Ethereum smart contracts, while seamlessly supporting multiple web3 libraries like `ethers.js`, `viem`, and more.
-With built-in caching, type-safe contract APIs, and easy test mocks, Drift helps you build efficient and reliable applications without overthinking call optimizations or juggling countless hooks.
+With built-in caching, type-safe contract APIs, and easy-to-use testing mocks, Drift lets you build efficient and reliable applications without worrying about call optimizations or juggling countless hooks.
+Focus on what matters: creating great features and user experiences.

 ## Features

 - 🌐 **Multi-Library Support:** Compatible with `ethers.js`, `viem`, and soon `web3.js`.
 - ⚡ **Optimized Performance:** Built-in caching for fewer network calls without manual management.
 - 🔒 **Type Safety:** Catch errors at compile time with type-checked APIs.
 - 🧪 **Testing Made Easy:** Use built-in mocks for reliable and straightforward testing.